Our Herb Garden & Favorite Culinary Herbs

 The Romans did not generally eat parsley either but they did wear garlands of parsley on their heads during feasts to ward off intoxication.
 Parsley was kept away from nursing mothers because it was thought to cause epilepsy in their babies.

-With this already black reputation, it was little wonder that even the low germination rate of parsley seeds was given an ominous folklore.
-It was said that the reason for the slow and unreliable germination of parlsey is that the seed goes nine times to the Devil and back before coming up.
+In researching parsley history, I found some folklore that seeks to explain why parsley seeds have fairly low germination rates.
+It was said that the reason for the slow and unreliable germination of parsley is that the seed goes nine times to the Devil and back before coming up.
 The ungerminated seeds are the ones that the Devil keeps for himself.
 In some areas, the belief went even further claiming that only if the woman was master of the household would parsley start to grow.

-Apparently it wasn't just the Ancients who attached odd folklore to parsley; the people in old England had their own set of parables and folklore surrounding the plant which also appear to have differed between the regions of the country.
+Apparently it wasn’t just the Ancients who attached odd folklore to parsley; the people in old England had their own set of parables and folklore surrounding the plant.
+Different regions of England also had their own versions of parsley history and folklore.

 Parsley was also associated with death in England.
 A common saying was 'Welsh parsley is a good physic' - 'Welsh parsley' signified the gallows rope.
 In Surrey and in other southern English counties it was said, "Where parsley's grown in the garden, there'll be a death before the year's out."